What to expect from a rheology measurement service laboratory?

 Do you really want a viscosity measurement?

-Realizing the limitations of measuring viscosity of the Brookfield type, often unable to distinguish products with concrete behaviors that are nevertheless significantly different, many industrial players request viscosity measurements on a rheometer, thinking of finding immediate answers to their outstanding questions.
+Becoming aware of the limitations of Brookfield-type viscosity measurement, often incapable of distinguishing between products with concrete behaviors that are nevertheless significantly different, many industrial players request viscosity measurements on a rheometer, hoping to find immediate answers to their outstanding questions.

-If the challenge is to better distinguish between products, it is reasonable to nourish such hopes: the realization of a flow curve on a rheometer is often able to differentiate without ambiguity indistinguishable products in viscometry.
+If the challenge is to better distinguish products, it is reasonable to entertain such hopes: producing a flow curve on a rheometer is often able to unambiguously differentiate products that are indistinguishable by viscometry.

 However, the common problem is that distinguishing products is not enough to understand their concrete behavioral differences.
 Worse: some differences in behavior may prove to be inconsistent with empirical observations.
 Thus, many actors find themselves with data that they do not know what to do with.
 Some even go so far as to conclude that “rheology doesn't work”.